tonyg/xcb-shim/README.md

 programming languages is a big obstacle to writing X11 bindings using the XCB specifications.
 Therefore, I wrote [`xcb-shim.py`](xcb-shim.py) to reduce the burden on programmers trying to do this.
-The program uses [`xcbgen`][xcbgen] to do all the complex stuff and emits a JSON structure containing more the information needed to compute data type definitions and (de)serialization code than you'd get from reading the XCB XML files alone.
+The program uses [`xcbgen`][xcbgen] to do all the complex stuff and emits a JSON structure containing more of the information needed to compute data type definitions and (de)serialization code than you'd get from reading the XCB XML files alone.

 A [Preserves Schema](https://preserves.dev/preserves-schema.html) describing the output of